Quick AnswerStart Here4 min read

 Matching Size to Your Setup

 The The Original Body Roller at 13 inches uses high-density EPP foam for firm, consistent pressure.
 It slides under a couch or beside a standing desk without consuming the room.
-For someone training in a small space, that form factor removes the friction that keeps most people from pulling out a roller after every workout.
+For someone training in a small space, that form factor removes the friction that keeps a lot of people from pulling out a roller after every workout.

 For broader coverage across the thoracic spine, full back, glutes, and both legs, the 321 STRONG Foam Massage Roller is built for that scope.
 Its patented 3-zone texture varies pressure across different parts of each muscle, more closely mimicking the varied contact of hands-on massage.
 The EVA and EPP core construction holds its shape through daily use, which matters for a home tool that gets used year-round.